campbell000/blog/content/articles/running-wsl2-on-bootcamp.md

 ## Step-by-Step Instructions
 ### Enabling Virtualization
 **Disclaimer:** I've tried this on a 2015 16-inch MBP, and a 2017 13-inch MBP.
-If it doesn't work for you.
-Let me know.
+If it doesn't work for you, let me know.

-After installing WSL2, you may be greeted `with` the following error:
+After installing WSL2, you may be greeted `with` the following cryptic error:

 ```
 Installing, this may take a few minutes...